RichardPalme/fasm/README.md

 (using Gurobi), 1-5 if graph edit distance shall be computed with a heuristic algorithm (see also: GEDMethod defined in src/sged_gedlib.h)

-`-num_new_labels`: Number of vertex labels that do appear in the taxonomy, but not in the graph database.
+`-num_new_labels`: The number of vertex labels that do appear in the taxonomy, but not in the graph database.
+If the vertex labels in the graph database are 0,1,2,...,k, then the new vertex labels will be k+1,k+2,... (the label names are important for defining the cost matrix in `/data/dataset_name/edit_costs.txt`)

 `-t`: relative frequency threshold for the graph mining.
 Must be an integer between 1 and 100.